Self-hosted deployment

 Accessing the Workspace Dashboard

 The newly enrolled workspace should be accessible in the ZenML Pro workspace dashboard and the CLI now.
-You need to login as an organization member and add yourself as a workspace member first):
+If you're the organization admin, you may also need to add other users as workspace members, if they don't have access to the workspace yet.

-Then follow the instructions in the checklist to unlock the full dashboard:
+Then follow the instructions in the "Get Started" checklist to unlock the full dashboard:

 Accessing the Workspace from the ZenML CLI

-The ZenML Pro workspace server can be configured to optionally support Run Templates - the ability to run pipelines straight from the dashboard.
+The ZenML Pro workspace server can be configured to optionally support running pipeline snapshots straight from the dashboard.
 This feature is not enabled by default and needs a few additional steps to be set up.

-The Run Templates feature is only available from ZenML workspace server version 0.81.0 onwards.
+Snapshots are only available from ZenML workspace server version 0.90.0 onwards.

 Building runner container images: Running pipelines from the dashboard relies on Kubernetes jobs (aka "runner" jobs) that are triggered by the ZenML workspace server.
 These jobs need to use container images that have the correct Python software packages installed on them to be able to launch the pipelines.